 In addition to the changes in the composition of the Court, many of its staff and the associates have changed during the decade.
 The long-serving High Court librarian (Ms Jacqui Elliott) retired and was replaced in 2005 by Ms Petal Kinder.
-The High Court library in Canberra is, according to McHugh J, probably the finest in the southern hemisphere .
-It is managed by a Committee which McHugh J chaired and on which I serve.
+The High Court library in Canberra is probably the finest in the southern hemisphere15.
+It is managed by a Committee on which I serve and which Gummow J chairs.